k3s-io/docs/docs/security/self-assessment.md

 **Remediation:**
-Edit the API server pod specification file /etc/kubernetes/manifests/kube-apiserver.yaml on the master node and either remove the --enable-admission-plugins parameter, or set it to a value that does not include AlwaysAdmit.
+Edit the API server pod specification file /etc/kubernetes/manifests/kube-apiserver.yaml on the control plane node and either remove the --enable-admission-plugins parameter, or set it to a value that does not include AlwaysAdmit.

 **Audit:**